Remote (2004 film)

-Remote is a 2004 Tamil language action drama film directed by Karvannan, his last directorial before his death.
+Remote is a 2004 Tamil language action thriller film directed by Karvannan, his last directorial before his death.
 The film featured Napoleon in the lead role, with several newcomers in supporting roles.
-The film had a musical score by Paanabhadran and was released on 26 December 2004.
+The film was released on 26 December 2004.
 The impact and aftermath of the 2004 Indian Ocean earthquake and tsunami meant that the film had a brief run in theatres.
-The film was later dubbed and released in Hindi as Time Limit 36 Hours.